Course overviewCriminology at City is a stimulating course with specialist teaching directly informed by the research activities of academic staff.

 - Unsure what Criminology is?
 Check out the Wikipedia definition

-- Read articles written by City's Dr Chris Greer (Senior Lecturer in Sociology and Criminology) for The Guardian: Anders Breivik reconstruction: making a killer look cool and The Ian Tomlinson inquest was justice seen to be done.
-See also Dr Greer's submission to the Leveson Inquiry into press standards and ethics.
+- Read articles written by City's Chris Greer and Eugene McLaughlin (Professors of Sociology and Criminology) for The Guardian: Anders Breivik reconstruction: making a killer look cool and The Ian Tomlinson inquest was justice seen to be done.
+See also Professor Greer and Professor McLaughlin's submission to the Leveson Inquiry into press standards and ethics.

 - Check out the Law, Justice and Journalism blog.
 (The Centre for Law, Justice and Journalism is a new interdisciplinary centre based at City, bringing together Law, Criminology and Journalism.)